elcascavel/Angular-Uni-Project/README.md

 # Angular University Project

-Project created during the second semester of the course "Ferramentas e Aplicações Multimédia" taken at Universidade-Trás-os-Montes e Alto Douro.
-This project paved the way for us to get acquainted with Angular, understanding what a front-end framework is and what it does.
+This project was developed during the second semester of the course "Ferramentas e Aplicações Multimédia" at Universidade-Trás-os-Montes e Alto Douro.
+The purpose of this project was to introduce us to Angular, a front-end framework, and help us understand its functionalities.
+This project was developed using **Angular 12.0.5**.
+It has been updated to **Angular 16.1.0**.

-# Getting started
+## Getting Started

-Make sure you have the [Angular CLI](https://github.com/angular/angular-cli#installation) installed globally.
+Before getting started, ensure that you have the Angular CLI installed globally.
+You can find installation instructions [here](https://github.com/angular/angular-cli#installation).

+To run the project locally, follow these steps:

+1. Open a command prompt or terminal.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-Alternatively `ng serve --open` will open the page on your default web browser automatically.
-The app will automatically reload if you change any of the source files.
+2. Run `ng serve` to start a development server.
+3. Open your browser and navigate to `http://localhost:4200/`.
+Alternatively, you can use `ng serve --open` to automatically open the page in your default web browser.
+4. Any changes you make to the source files will trigger an automatic reload of the application.

-## Functionality overview
+## Functionality Overview

-This application has little features.
-Our goal, following guidelines set by our professor, was to use four different components and understanding how they can work together.
-Apart from that we were asked to use a model in our footer component that retrieved information like our names.
-We decided to expand on this idea and use this for the card component, feeding it information of the different artists on display directly from our model.
+This application offers limited features as it was developed following the guidelines provided by our professor.
+The main objective was to create and utilize four different components and explore how they can interact with each other.

+Additionally, we implemented a model in the footer component to retrieve information, such as our names.
+Building on this concept, we extended the functionality to the card component, which displays information about different artists directly from our model.

+Feel free to explore the application and familiarize yourself with Angular's component-based architecture.